Visiting Morocco? This is what you need to know before visiting.

 There are homeless cats everywhere in Morocco.
 They are super cute and made us smile every time we saw them but also really sad every time we had to walk away and leave them.

 It seemed that the people of Morocco took care of them in their own way.
 We saw them feeding them scraps of food in the markets.
-If you’re highly allergic to cats, don’t forget to pick up some allergy medicine.
+If you’re highly allergic to cats, don’t forget to bring some allergy meds with you.

 There were many times on our trip that I genuinely wished I was a man visiting Morocco.
 While others simply got annoyed, (full disclosure) I was much more sensitive, since I still have some deep-seated anger issues against men that I still need to work out.